 Some questions in the survey were asked to help us identify if everyone in the Borders has equal access to our services.
 We know that sometimes we have to do things a little bit differently to make sure that the services we provide are available to everyone.
 This information contributes to our Equality Outcomes.

-- 37% considered that rubbish and litter lying around was a problem.
+- 37 per cent considered that rubbish and litter lying around was a problem.

-- 18.6% considered that dealing with the problem of dog fouling should be made a priority.
+- 18.6 per cent considered that dealing with the problem of dog fouling should be made a priority.

 In June 2016 we introduced environmental wardens to specifically address litter and dog fouling issues within Scottish Borders.
 Community beat officers are also able to issue tickets for violations.

-19% disagree that we are dealing with crime and antisocial behaviour in the area, up from 15%.
+19 per cent disagree that we are dealing with crime and antisocial behaviour in the area, up from 15 per cent.